 - For advice on shoes, insoles, knee braces, taping to the knee, and how to use walking aids properly (to make sure you have one of the correct height).

 An occupational therapist may be able to help if you need aids or modifications to your home to cope with any disability caused by OA.
 Special devices, such as tap turners to help with turning on a tap, may mean you can carry out tasks around the house more easily.

 - Some people have found that transcutaneous electrical nerve stimulator (TENS) machines help to ease pain from OA.
 A TENS machine delivers small electrical pulses to the body via electrodes placed on the skin.

-- Some people get some pain relief from using hot or cold packs on the affected joint(s).
+- Some people have some pain relief from using hot or cold packs on the affected joint(s).
 This is also called thermotherapy.
 You can use a hot water bottle filled with either hot or cold water and apply it to the affected area.
 Or, special hot and cold packs that can either be cooled in the freezer, or heated in a microwave, are also available.

 Medicines used to treat osteoarthritis

 Paracetamol is commonly used to treat osteoarthritis (OA).
 However, a surprising recent study found that, on its own, it provided little in the way of pain relief for this condition.